itsderek23/dlite_site/_posts/2023-05-05-2023-boxcars-ruby-train-intro.md

 Thought:
 ```

-First, this is fascinating.
+Taking a step back: this is fascinating.
 There's no training involved.
 It takes under 140 words of system instructions to get the answer to our question.
 The prompt is first broken down into three ChatGPT-specific roles:

 1. `>>>>>> Role: system <<<<<<` - these instructions guide the model throughout the conversation.
-2. `>>>>>> Role: user <<<<<<` - the person chatting asking to ChatGPT.
+2. `>>>>>> Role: user <<<<<<` - the person asking questions to ChatGPT.
 3. `>>>>>> Role: assistant <<<<<<` - responses from ChatGPT to questions.

 You can [learn more about ChatGPT roles](https://help.openai.com/en/articles/7437211-chat-beta) from their docs.